alanmacleod/nanoq/README.md

 # nanoq

-Itsy bitsy teeny weeny index-based priority queue implemented as a min/max heap in ES6
+Itsy bitsy teeny weeny priority queue implemented as a gusset-dampeningly fast binary heap.

+Supports arbitrary data or, by passing a maximum tree size, will intelligently select a typed array for compact memory usage and performance via indices (...won't somebody think of the mobiles T_T)

-Extracted from a progressive level of detail shape simplification project I'm working on.
+Extracted and tuned from a progressive level-of-detail geometry simplification project I'm working on.